ragsden/docs/sources/start.rst

 **Step 1** : Sign Up
 --------------------

 Using Shippable requires a Github or a Bitbucket account.
-To create a Shippable account with either of these credentials, visit `Shippable.com <https://www.shippable.com>`_ click login, and choose if you'd like to use your Github or Bitbucket credentials.
+To create a Shippable account with either of these credentials, visit `Shippable.com <https://www.shippable.com>`_ click **Login**, and choose if you'd like to use your Github or Bitbucket credentials.
 If you have Github and Bitbucket accounts you'd like to integrate with shippable, come back and repeat the process with your other account.

 If you signup with both Github and Bitbucket, you will have a separate Shippable account for each.